GridTools/gt4py/docs/GDPs/gdp-0002-regions.rst

 Splitters
 +++++++++

-The variables used as splitters in the region specification, such as ``istart, iend, jend`` in the examples in the previous section, must to be given values at stencil call time.
+The variables used as splitters in the region specification, such as ``istart``, ``jend`` in the examples in the previous section must to be given values at stencil call time.
-Since these are not traditional ordered stencil parameters, a dictionary must be passed to the keyword argument ``splitters`` at call time.
+Since these are not ordered stencil parameters, a map must be passed to the keyword argument ``splitters`` at call time.
 Example:

 .. code-block:: python

-    stencil(a, b, splitters={'istart': grid.istart, 'iend': grid.iend, 'jend': grid.jend})
+    stencil(a, b, splitters=dict(istart=grid.istart, iend=grid.iend, jend=grid.jend))

 Where ``grid`` could be an application-defined namespace.

-Temporary fields
+Temporary Fields
 ^^^^^^^^^^^^^^^^

 The information above is sufficient for field arguments to the stencil, but what about temporaries?
 Assigning to temporaries in a region should be allowed, so GT4Py needs to generate an offset automatically from the application domain for these fields.
 The natural way to determine this is to have the `origin` of the temporary field be the origin of the compute domain.